Seneca-CDOT/plumadriver/CONTRIBUTING.md

 ### Types

-These are some common _types_ you can use in your messages:
+The following _types_ can be used:

 - **feat**: A new feature
 - **fix**: A bug fix